itsmillertim3/perform2021/labs/lab07/07_BizOpsDashboardConfiguration.md

 This lab exercise will create a dashboard pack for the Sock Shop application that was deployed.
 In this exercise, we will utilize the Dynatrace BizOps Configurator that is publicly available on GitHub.

 ### Create API Token
-1. Navigate Settings>Integration>Dynatrace API
+1. Navigate Settings>Integration>Dynatrace API.
-    - Click on "Generate Token"
+    - Click on "Generate Token".

  ![CreateAPIToken](../assets/lab7-GenerateAPIToken.png)